JonnyBro/beatrun/README.md

 ## Changes added by me
 * [Custom online courses database](https://courses.beatrun.ru)!
 It's free 🤯
 * Configurations menu - You can find it in the tool menu, in the *Beatrun* Category!\
-All of the settings below can be changed in the configuration menu
+All of the settings below can be changed in the configuration menu.
 * Allow Overdrive usage on the server - `Beatrun_AllowOverdriveInMultiplayer`.
 * Toggle between old and new (like in ME) Kick-Glitch - `Beatrun_OldKickGlitch`.
 * Change HUD's colors - `Beatrun_HUDTextColor`, `Beatrun_HUDCornerColor`, `Beatrun_HUDFloatingXPColor`.
 * Allow players to spawn props without admin rights - `Beatrun_AllowPropSpawn`.
-* `Beatrun_DisableGrapple` - Disables grapple ability.
+* Disable grapple ability - `Beatrun_DisableGrapple`.
 * Discord Rich Presence (extract `lua` folder to `garrysmod`, along side with `addons` folder).
 * Small camera punch when diving.
 * Ability to remove ziplines that created with *Zipline Gun* - RMB.